 Improving Air Quality Improves Your Health

-I believe the health of the human species directly correlates to the health of our environment.
+The health of the human species directly correlates to the health of our environment.
 It’s not an accident so many of us are facing chronic illness, autoimmune disease and cancer at the same time that the planet has become so polluted.
 We are inherently interdependent with all things.

 Because children, elders and people with illnesses are particularly sensitive to pollution, getting the toxins out of your air at home is just as important as getting them out of your food and water.
 It makes sense to improve your indoor air quality as part of any holistic plan to protect your family, manage illness or improve your health.

-If you have cancer, autoimmune disease or any other chronic illness, indoor air pollution can be one more thing you just don’t want taxing your immune system.
+If you have cancer, autoimmune disease or any other chronic illness, indoor air pollution can be one more thing you just don’t want taxing your system.
 And if you have serious air pollutants, like mold, they could in fact be a significant contributor to your illness.

 Here are sixteen ways to improve the air quality in your home (or office).